nahueldsanchez/nahueldsanchez.github.io/_posts/2022-03-14-Solving-DVDChallenges-8.md

 Now with all the parts in place, let's analyze the problem again:

 The goal for the attacker is to steal all the DVT tokens from the pool.
-The problem is that to borrow 100000 DVTs, and under normal circumnstances, *twice* the amount in ETH is needed to be deposited as collateral.
+The problem is that to borrow 100000 DVTs, and under normal circumstances, *twice* the amount in ETH is needed to be deposited as collateral.
 The attacker only has 25 ETH.

 To be true the fact that twice the amount of ETH has to be deposited, `_computeOraclePrice()` must return `1`.
 This is true only if the relationship between `uniswapPair.balance` and `token.balanceOf(uniswapPair)` is 1:1.
 By default, the pool has 10 ETH and 10 DVT, and hence, the function returns 1.